hckuo2/Lupine-Linux/README.md

 |-- firecracker-lz4bench-run.sh (runs lz4 bench as a firecracker microvm lupine+kml+mmio)
 `-- run-helper.sh (shared variables and helper functions)
 ```
+> Theses scripts should be executed at the root directory.

 ## Takeaways:
 - don't rewrite Linux unikernel people!